Nursing Transfer Process

 - For more detailed information on transfer credit policy, see our Catalog.

-- Our Nursing transfer advisor will be able to meet with you, either in person or by phone, to give you a graduation plan and timeline towards obtaining your Bachelor's degree.
+- Our transfer counselor will be able to meet with you, either in person or by phone, to give you a graduation plan and timeline towards obtaining your Bachelor's degree.
 This is reserved only for students with at least 1 full year of college credit.

 - So that we can best advise you, you will need to submit all college transcripts prior to your meeting if you have not done so already.